 Pathway to the Future

-Throughout the academic year, students participating in this programme will attend sessions hosted by Great Western Hospitals, exploring various topics including work readiness, mental health awareness, cultural sensitivity, and career planning, among others.
+Throughout the academic year, students participating in this programme will attend sessions hosted by the Trust, exploring various topics including work readiness, mental health awareness, cultural sensitivity, and career planning, among others.

-For more information on Health and Social Care courses by visiting the college website or by speaking to your Programme Leader about this opportunity.
+For more information on Health and Social Care courses visit the New College website or speak to your Programme Leader.

 T Levels

-T Levels are 2-year courses which are taken after GCSEs and are broadly equivalent in size to 3 A Levels.
-Launched in September 2020, these courses have been developed in collaboration with employers and education providers so that the content meets the needs of industry and prepares students for entry into skilled employment, an apprenticeship or related technical study through further or higher education.
+T Levels are 2-year courses which are taken after GCSEs and are broadly equivalent in size to 3 A Levels, developed in collaboration with employers and education providers so that the content meets the needs of industry and prepares students for entry into skilled employment, an apprenticeship or related technical study through further or higher education.

 T Levels offer students practical and knowledge-based learning at a school or college and on-the-job experience through an industry placement of at least 315 hours – approximately 45 days.
 T Levels require students to undertake both a technical qualification and an industry placement with an employer.